Iraq and weapons of mass destruction: Between inspections: 1998–2003

 Dr. Mahdi Obeidi, who created Saddam's nuclear centrifuge program that had successfully enriched uranium to weapons grade before the 1991 Gulf War, stated in an op-ed in The New York Times that although Iraqi scientists possessed the knowledge to restart the nuclear program, by 2002 the idea had become "a vague dream from another era."

-2003 Iraq War
+Iraq War

-Possession of WMDs was cited by the United States as the primary motivation instigating the Iraq War.
+Possession of WMD was cited by the United States as the primary motivation instigating the Iraq War.

 Prelude

 In late 2002 Saddam Hussein, in a letter to Hans Blix, invited UN weapons inspectors back into the country.
 Subsequently, United Nations Security Council Resolution 1441 was issued, authorizing new inspections in Iraq.
 The United States claimed that Iraq's latest weapons declaration left materials and munitions unaccounted for; the Iraqis claimed that all such material had been destroyed, something which had been stated years earlier by Iraq's highest-ranking defector, Hussein Kamel al-Majid.
 According to reports from the previous UN inspection agency, UNSCOM, Iraq produced 600 metric tons of chemical agents, including mustard gas, VX and sarin; nearly 25,000 rockets and 15,000 artillery shells, with chemical agents, are still unaccounted for.

 In January 2003, United Nations weapons inspectors reported that they had found no indication that Iraq possessed nuclear weapons or an active program.
 Some former UNSCOM inspectors disagree about whether the United States could know for certain whether or not Iraq had renewed production of weapons of mass destruction.
 Robert Gallucci said, "If Iraq had [uranium or plutonium], a fair assessment would be they could fabricate a nuclear weapon, and there is no reason for us to assume we would find out if they had."
 Similarly, former inspector Jonathan Tucker said, "Nobody really knows what Iraq has.
 You really can not tell from a satellite image what is going on inside a factory."
 However, Hans Blix said in late January 2003 that Iraq had "not genuinely accepted UN resolutions demanding that it disarm."
 He claimed there were some materials which had not been accounted for.
 Since sites had been found which evidenced the destruction of chemical weaponry, UNSCOM was actively working with Iraq on methods to ascertain for certain whether the amounts destroyed matched up with the amounts that Iraq had produced.
 In the next quarterly report, after the war, the total amount of proscribed items destroyed by UNMOVIC in Iraq can be gathered.
 Those include: